BTU-Women-AI-Python-course/Btu_Python_Lecture_17/README.md

   - `/api/books/` for listing and creating books.

 ### 4. Apply Permissions:
-- Give only authenticated users permission to create new books.
+- Apply `IsAuthenticated` permission to restrict the creation of new books to logged-in users.
-- Only author of the book should have permission to modify it.
+- The `GET` request should remain accessible to all users.